FOLLOW US

 Personal ID

-You must provide photo ID if requested by a police officer.
+You must provide photo ID if asked by a police officer.
 This includes the Guardia Civil and national, regional and local police forces.
 The police have the right to hold you at a police station until they have confirmed your identity.

 Ignoring direct requests of a police officer can be considered as ‘disobedience’, which is a criminal offence.